Skip to content

 14. Lists countries sourcing from?

-The company sources from local suppliers in Chile, Brazil and Argentina and from MIPYMES providers of Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, Peru, Uruguay, United States.
+The company sources from local suppliers in Chile, Brazil and Argentina and MSME providers from Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, Peru, Uruguay, United States.

 • Y